Table of Contents

 As Heidegger (1971, p.
 163) foresaw before the Internet was invented, ‘all distances in time and space are shrinking. . . .
 Distant sites of the most ancient cultures are shown on film as if they stood this very moment’.

-I will return in more detail to the global dimension of heritage in the section about internationalisation (2.6).
+I will return in more detail to the global dimension of heritage in the section about internationalization (2.6).

 Intangible Cultural Heritage Changes During Transmission

 During transmission, ICH can undergo changes.
-In dance, changes can affect choreological elements, meanings, attitudes, artefacts and the kinds of people and bodies that are interested in or allowed to perform.
+In dance, changes can affect choreological elements, meanings, attitudes, artifacts and the kinds of people and bodies that are interested in or allowed to perform.

 However, certain elements remain the same allowing us to identify genres and distinguish them from one another.